laitathei/Gazebo-rosserial-rescue-robot/README.md

 ### 3.1.2 ROS problem 2
 ![image](https://github.com/laitathei/Gazebo-rosserial-rescue-robot/blob/main/photo/ROS_problem2.png)
 * First, open a new command line and type `roscore`
-* Second, open a new command line again and type `roslaunch virtualrobotv2 gazebo.launch`
+* Second, open a new command line again and type `roslaunch virtualrobotv2 gazebo_turn_left.launch`
 * Third, open these files again and the problem should be solved

 ### 3.1.3 Arduino problem